Seawolf Shop

 On this necklace, two small phurba pendants handcarved from yak bone have been attached.

-The phurba pendants show a depiction of a human skull, a symbol very prominent in Himalayan regions influenced by Tibetan buddhism.
+These phurba pendants show a depiction of a human skull at the pommel, a symbol very prominent in Himalayan regions influenced by Tibetan buddhism.

 On the one hand it can be said that the symbol of the skull (of course) refers to death; it is a powerful reminder of the fact that all our lives will simply end one day.
 The symbol of the skull is thus used in all kinds of meditative practices to contemplate on this inevitabilty and also on the other side of this medal; how important it is to live your life in the best possible and most compassionate of ways.